 6. Making unreasonable offers

 Your initial offer should be based two things: what you can afford, and what you really believe the property is worth.
 Your offer should be fair and reasonable; it is not a competitive event, and no, it is nothing like buying a car.
 I had a young man who slammed his fist on my desk and announced that he refused to “lose” to the Seller who didn’t accept his ridiculously low offer.
 I informed him that “losing” was driving by the house he and his wife wanted, and seeing someone else living there.
-Many markets have seen home values drop, but many others, like the Abilene market, have remained strong.
+Many markets have seen home values drop, but many others have remained strong.
 If an offer is so low then even if you find a middle ground, the Seller will be less likely to want to negotiate repairs or other terms with someone perceived as “unreasonable” from the get-go.